oracle-livelabs/apex/crm-apexlang/5-enhance-application/5-enhance-application.md

     ![VS code editor](images/green-button-import.png)

 ## Task 4: Change the leads report type to Content Row
-From this task onwards, we are going to enhance and modify the Vision CRM app by providing prompts using the Codex client in VS Code.
+From this task onwards, we are going to enhance and modify the Vision CRM app by providing prompts using the Codex client in Visual Studio Code.

-1. Before you prompt, ensure that you choose **Inteligence** as **Medium** for Codex since we already have the necessary APEXlang skills for Codex to understand and reason faster.
+1. Before you prompt, ensure that you choose **Intelligence** as **Medium** for Codex since we already have the necessary APEXlang skills for Codex to understand and reason faster.

     ![Codex editor](images/codex-intel.png)

-1. Use APEXlang to adjust the leads report so it renders as a content report.
+1. Use APEXlang skills to convert the Leads Management report that is currently a classic report to a content row report.

     Prompt:
     ```